aisingapore/TagUI-Bricks/README.md

 This automation flow downloads a specific recurring report from Xero cloud accounting software.
 It is created at [CA Trust PAC](https://casingapore.org), an accounting firm in Singapore, with the help of intern students from [Temasek Polytechnic](https://www.tp.edu.sg).

 ![xero_cover.png](https://raw.githubusercontent.com/aimakerspace/TagUI-Bricks/master/Xero-Accounting/xero_cover.png)

+# Sponsor
+This project  is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG-RP-2019-050).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.